fede-vanone/Interface_Corneal_endothelium_codes/Membrane_permeability_plots/README.txt

 'chebdif.m' and 'clenshaw_curtis_p.m' are used to approzimate integrals.

-The parameters are set in 'pars5.m', but Lp, Ltj, sigma_0 and Cm are set in 'plots_Lp.m' to allow for them to change.
+The parameters are set in 'pars5.m', but Lp, Ltj, sigma_0 and Cm are set in 'plots_Lp.m', 'plots_Ltj', 'plots_Lp_different_sigma0.m', 'plots_sigma0.m'
+to allow for them to change.